Coverage Guarantees for Pseudo-Calibrated Conformal Prediction under Distribution Shift: Conclusion

 \section{Conclusion}

-We studied conformal prediction under distribution shift when target domain labels are unavailable.
-Drawing on ideas from domain adaptation, we derived coverage lower bounds that explicitly connect target-domain coverage to classifier properties and distribution shift measures.
-Building on these results, we proposed a source-tuned pseudo-calibration scheme that interpolates between hard pseudo-labels and randomized labels using an uncertainty measure, mitigating the pessimism inherent in standard pseudo-calibration.
-Experiments show that the proposed source-tuned scheme reduces coverage drop while maintaining nontrivial set sizes.
+We studied conformal prediction under distribution shift with unlabeled target data.
+We derived coverage lower bounds that explicitly connect target-domain coverage to classifier properties and distribution shift measures.
+Building on these results, we proposed a source-tuned pseudo-calibration method that interpolates between hard pseudo-labels and randomized labels using an uncertainty measure, mitigating the pessimism inherent in pseudo-calibration.
+Experiments show improved coverage under shift, at the cost of larger prediction sets.